MOHOGANISE featuring TEE SYLK "HOLD YOU DOWN" Coming Soon

-It was Ralph Waldo 'Petey' Greene who encouraged Gray to start a D.C. recording label when he explained at his Ft.
-Chaplin Apartment dwelling "Washington, D.C. doesn't have a major label.
+It was Ralph Waldo 'Petey' Greene who encouraged William T, Gray, III PKA 'Bill' at Ft.
+Chaplin Apartments "Washington, D.C. doesn't have a major label.
 D.C. recordings are often released and considered local and rarely received national radio support like Motown, Philadelphia International, Stax, Soul or Vee-Jay Records."

-Gray is no stranger to the entertainment business he had done events with Brooke Shields and WKYS with Donnie Simpson, and as a child he accompanied his mom Ruby many nights at the Ko-Ko Lounge.
-She was the club's manager.
-Gray met celebrities like Jame Brown, Spinners, Blue Magic, Delphonics, Drifters Stylistics and Earth Wind & Fire.
+Mr. Gray is no stranger to the entertainment business he had done events with Brooke Shields, WKYS with Donnie Simpson, WPGC Merri-weather Post and others venues with Artists, As a child he accompanied Ruby his mom nights at D.C.'s Ko-Ko Lounge.
+She managed the Ko-Ko Lounge and Mile's Long Sandwhich Shop.
+Gray met celebrities like Jame Brown, Spinners, Blue Magic, Delphonics, Drifters Stylistics and Earth Wind & Fire would stop in or perform at Ko-Ko.
 The Drifter's recorded a song called 'Ruby Baby' released on Atlantic Records.
-Gray's father William Jr., was an accomplished saxophone player and band leader who toured with Bob Hope.
-Gray deciding to expand his record label when he had ground breaking meeting with Peter Scott who also had parents in entertainment.
+Gray's mom's name was Ruby, Gray's father William Jr., was an accomplished saxophone player and band leader who toured with Bob Hope.
+Gray deciding to expand his record label when he had ground breaking meeting with Peter Scott and his parents who were entertainers.
 Robert and Virginia Vass Scott were radio, broadway and movie celebrities.
-Robert appeared in a movie with President Ronald Reagan, while Virginia was the lead singer of the Vass Singers.
+Robert appeared in a movie with President Ronald Reagan, while Virginia was the lead radio singer who appeared in movies with her Vass Singers.

-Showtime Records first project released was female hip-hop duo NiKI.
+Showtime Records first project released was female hip-hop duo NIKI.
 Their single 'Plain and Simple' was placed in regular rotation on WOL, Radio Personality Petty Greene's radio station.
 After Show-Time Records accomplished recognition in D.C.
-The label obtained a WEA joint-venture agreement and released JEWEL She received great Billboard Magazine reviews and her single 'For the Last Time' has been selling since 1996.
-After being established D.C.'s premiere Record Label Show-Time Records has recorded, produced and consulted with major artists like J. Holday (TAKIR), Capital Records, Carl Martin (SHAI) Gasoline Records/MCA, D..J.
-Kool, American Records and video production Sisters in the Name of Rap a celebration of the later Motwn Artist Mc Troube which featured Ice Cube, Yo-Yo Salt N Pepa, Queen Latifah, Mc Lyte, Sweet T. and a host of others.
+The label obtained a WEA Joint-Venture manufacturing agreement and released JEWEL She received great Billboard Magazine reviews and her single 'For the Last Time' has been selling since 1996.
+After being established D.C.'s premiere Record Label Show-Time Records has represented, recorded, produced and negotiated record deals for major recording artists like Carl Martin (SHAI), Gasoline Records/MCA, J. Holday (TAKIR), Capital Records, D..J.
+Kool, American Records and video production Sisters in the Name of Rap a celebration of the later Motwn Artist Mc Trouble which featured Ice Cube, Yo-Yo Salt N Pepa, Queen Latifah, Mc Lyte, Sweet T. and a host of others.

-Gray was invited by Gerald Levert to attend Westley Snipes 'New Jack City' premiere party, Ozzie and Ruby Dee Davis's 50th Anniversary Party, is there he met Motown's founder Barry Gordy and Steve Wonder.
-He attended the National Association of Radio Broadcasters (NABOB) annul event and was introduced to Warner Brother's Lethal Weapons Star Danny Glover, Motown legend Smokey Robinson and Sony Records Mariah Carey.
+Gray was invited by Gerald Levert to attend Westley Snipes 'New Jack City' premiere party and Ozzie and Ruby Dee Davis's 50th Anniversary Party, it was there he met Motown's founder Barry Gordy and Steve Wonder.
+He attended the National Association of Radio Broadcasters (NABOB) annual event and was introduced to Warner Brother's Lethal Weapons Star Danny Glover, Motown legend Smokey Robinson and Sony Records Mariah Carey.
 Show-Time Records later merged into Khurum Records.
 Khurum Records' released Mohoganise who received noted feature in Ebony Magazine and was placed in the entry category of the 50TH Annual Grammy Awards and it become the foundation label of the present-day STR Music Group (STRMG).